Skip links

 One of the most common things people do during the weekend is drink.
 People who do not drink and drive are less likely to get into an accident.
 If you plan on drinking, please make sure someone can drive you home.

-• Always use your turn signal before changing lanes or merging into traffic
+5. Always use your turn signal before changing lanes or merging into traffic.

+Defensive driving training helps drivers predict and avoid potential dangers, reducing accidents caused by human error.
 In a world with more cars than ever, it is important to use your turn signals when driving.
-Swerving in front of or merging into traffic without using your turn signal can cause a car accidents and lead to severe injuries.
+Swerving in front of or merging into traffic without using your turn signal can cause car accidents and lead to severe injuries.

 It is important to remember to use your turn signal so other drivers are aware of what you are doing and there’s no confusion about your intentions.